ginkgo/micropolis/README.txt

 Micropolis is a micropolygon rasterizer implemented in OpenCL.

 It uses the REYES[1] algorithm to rasterize curved surfaces.
-This is done by splitting the surface into sub-pixel sized planar polygons (micropolygons) and rasterizing them.
+This is done by splitting the surface into sub-pixel sized polygons (micropolygons) and rasterizing them.
 This allows the rendering of highly detailed, displaced surfaces.

 The dicing, shading and rasterization of the micropolygons is implemented in OpenCL.
 The rasterizer fills a framebuffer that is then rendered as